JeffreyChan0913/CS100D3/README.md

 ### GMock
 1. it is really using the following idea ```fake it until make it```.
 It is testing if things are wired correctly or not or can a particular api being called.
-2. most important, make sure the CMakeList.txt is set up correctly.
+2. most importantly, make sure the CMakeList.txt is set up correctly.

 After finish going thru the code, run the folloing to remove the build folder ```./removebuild```